7Cedars/loyalty-program-contracts/README.md

 - Implement account abstraction
   - Enables easier sign up for customers.
 - Implement / experiment with different types of issuing and redeem logics.
   - Create a range of ERC-721 redeem contracts, to show off possibilities.

+## Resources used / I am indebted to:
+-  Patrick Collins' Learn Solidity, Blockchain Development, & Smart Contracts course.
+   -  deploy and test templates are from his course.
+   -

 ## Foundry